-Regardless of the reason, JVs are bespoke agreements which reflect the circumstances of the contracting parties and clearly set out their respective rights and responsibilities.
+Regardless of the reason, joint ventures are bespoke agreements which reflect the circumstances of the contracting parties and clearly set out their respective rights and responsibilities.

 Main types of farming joint venture

-The most common types of JV within the farming sector are:
+The most common types of joint venture within the farming sector are: